 This species is usually straightforward to identify.
 It is a large, predominantly brown species with prominent black-tipped ‘shoulders’ and a yellowish-orange spot in the centre of the scutellum.
 It is sometimes known as the Red-legged Shieldbug due to the intense reddish leg colour, although this is not unique to this species.
-It has a unique life history among Irish shieldbugs as it overwinters as a nymph.
+It has a unique life history among Irish shieldbugs as it overwinters as a nymph, which are usually a mottled greenish or brownish colour.

 Distribution in Ireland: Widespread and fairly common.